OGGM/oggm/docs/input-data.rst

 open-access data that are all downloaded automatically for the user**.
 This page explains the various ways OGGM relies upon to get the the data it needs.

+First, you will have to set-up your :ref:`System settings`.
+You'll need to do this only once per computer.
+Then, we recommend to start your runs from :ref:`preprodir`: these are ready-to-run :ref:`glacierdir` at various levels of pre-processing state, thus reducing the amount of preprocessing you'll have to do yourself.
+It is also possible to do a full run from scratch, in which case OGGM will download the :ref:`rawdata` for you as well.

 System settings
 ---------------